Cosme Damián Churruca: Battle of Trafalgar

-With the Spanish and French squadrons reunited in the port of Cádiz, they sailed on a course to Marticina, where they took the fort of Del Diamante and captured a British convoy consisting of 16 merchant ships; in these moments Villeneuve, the chief of the combined fleet, was informed of the presence of Nelson in the Antillas.
+With the Spanish and French squadrons reunited in the port of Cádiz, they sailed on a course to Marticina, where they took the fort of Del Diamante and captured a British convoy of 16 merchantmen; in these moments Vice-admiral Pierre-Charles Villeneuve, the chief of the combined fleet, was informed of the presence of British Vice-admiral Horatio Nelson in the Antillas.
 Villeneuve now decided he had completed his objective, which was to draw British naval forces to the other shore of the Atlantic, so he decided to sail the combined fleet back to Ferrol.
 However, in the cape of Finisterre, he bumped into the squadron of Admiral Calder, where a battle ensued.
 The majority of the French squadron continued to Ferrol, while the remaining ships were left to fend for themselves.
-Their defeat is attributed to the indecision and poor command of the chief of the combined squadron, Villeneuve, by Napoleon, who upon reading reports of the battle said: "The Spanish have behaved like lions, while their admiral only offered curses."
+Their defeat was attributed by Napoelon to the indecision and poor command of Villeneuve.
+Napoleon, upon reading reports of the battle, stated: "The Spanish have behaved like lions, while their admiral only offered curses."

 The combined fleet entered Ferrol after the battle, proceeding in continuation to La Coruña.
 From this port, Villeneuve set a course to Cádiz, ignoring Napoleon's order to go to Brest.
-Once there, despite the protests and opposing opinions of Churruca, Gravina and Alcalá-Galiano, Villeneuve abandoned the Bay of Cádiz to reach Nelson at the Cape of Trafalgar on 21 October 1805.
+Once there, despite the protests and opposing opinions of Churruca, Gravina and Alcalá-Galiano, Villeneuve abandoned the Bay of Cádiz and sailed for Cape of Trafalgar on 21 October 1805.
 Before sailing on 20 October, Churruca wrote to his brother:

 On the San Juan in Cádiz on 11 October.
 Dear brother: since we left Ferrol nobody has received their pay, despite these being declared in advance and classified as soldiers’ prest.
 To this end they are owed four months, and they hold no hope of seeing one real in a long time; they owe us four months of salary as well, but we won’t receive a morsel, despite the hard work we are doing: Because of this I cannot thank you enough for freeing Dolores from the hardships she would suffer to pay you 1.356 reales, which I will reimburse you as soon as I can.
 In the meantime I have found in Ferrol a rich friend who will help Dolores as she needs, and I remain calm in having decently assured her sustenance.
-This is the work with which we serve the King, that in no degree can we rely on our wages (…) If you come to hear that my ship has been taken, know that I am dead.
+This is the work with which we serve the King, that in no degree can we rely on our wages...
+If you come to hear that my ship has been taken, know that I am dead.